harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Chef** - A chef goes on a trip with his son to revive his charm.
 * **Guess Who** - Daughter gets her white boy-friend to her parents anniversary celebration.
 * **The Prestige** - Two magicians rival to become top in their act
+* **The Hundred-Foot Journey** - An Indian family opens up a restaurant opposite of a French restaurant in a village in France.

 ## TV Series